- Offers 2% Cash Back

 Citi Double Cash Review Summary

-Citi Double Cash is more than just a rewards card, though.
-It can also help new applicants save on existing credit card debt, offering an intro APR of 0% for 18 months on balance transfers.
-Just make sure to account for the card’s 3% (min $5) balance transfer fee and regular APR: 13.99% to 23.99% (V), depending on creditworthiness.
+Citi Double Cash is more than just a rewards card, too.
+It can also help new applicants save on existing credit card debt with attractive balance transfer terms.

-With all of that in mind, it’s no wonder why Citi Double Cash is among the most popular credit cards on the market.
-You can learn more about the offer below.
+And with all of that in mind, it’s no wonder why Citi Double Cash is among the most popular credit cards on the market.